muresan-gabriel/ui-ux-design-cheatsheet/README.md

 This is one of the most important tip I can provide.
 Be consistent throughout your entire application.
 This refers to colors, fonts, sizes, shapes and more.

-Create a default look and feel for your application.
+### Create a default look and feel for your application

 * Choose a background color and stick to it.
 * Choose a font-size for each element you think you'll have on your page, but limit yourself to a handful of different elements.
 Paragraphs of text should have a size of ```16px```.
 Apply these font-sizes consistently to your elements.